 $599 per person

-Sign up to be emailed when registration is open:
+Sign up to be emailed with updates and when registration is open:

 As the pressure grows for traditional healthcare systems to transform their business model, they are seeking systems and tools that enable them to create meaningful differentiation with customers against competitors.
 As they try to implement these systems and tools, they are often frustrated by the inability to prioritize and stick to the critical few initiatives that will create unique value for customers, the inability to distinguish real progress through meaningful measurement, and the inability to “fail fast” through rapid learning cycles.